• Link to X

 For more information both the Health and Safety Executive and the Pool Water Treatment Advisory Group (PWTAG) provide excellent guidance to help pool operators comply with health and safety law.

-Microbial water testing
+Microbial water testing for pools and hot tubs

 It is very important that regular microbial analysis is carried out to ensure the effectiveness of the water treatment programme is maintained and the pool is safe to use.
 Specialist microbial analysis is carried out in the laboratory, not in-field.

-Swimming pools operated as part of a business should be tested on a monthly basis.
 Microbial testing of privately operated pools is at the owner’s discretion, however we recommend the same testing frequency.

 Our swimming pool microbial laboratory testing suite includes for the following: